-Best facial cleansers for cystic acne
+Best facial cleanser for cystic acne without peroxide

 Best serum for cystic acne

-Best moisturizers for cystic acne
+Best moisturizer for cystic acne

 Best sunscreen for cystic acne

-Speaking of sunscreen, Jaliman loves Elta MD UV Clear SPF 46 — a longtime Strategist favorite — because “it’s lightweight, oil-free, and suitable for those who are prone to acne.”
-Not only does it protect from UV damage, but it is also specifically formulated to treat acne simultaneously.
+Speaking of sunscreen, Jaliman loves Elta MD UV Clear SPF 46 — a longtime Strategist favorite — because “it’s lightweight, oil free, and suitable for those who are prone to acne.”
+Not only does it protect from UV damage, it is also specifically formulated to treat acne simultaneously.
 It contains niacinamide and B3, which will fade hyperpigmentation; hyaluronic acid, which will moisturize; and lactic acid, which will clear pores and reduce shine.

 Best exfoliator for cystic acne

 Using an effective chemical exfoliator is super-important to aid cell turnover and unclog pores, which will hopefully keep cysts from forming in the first place.
 Harsh physical scrubs should be avoided since they typically only cause more damage long-term.
-Morgan loves this cream from SkinMedica, which contains a combination of alpha-hydroxy acid and beta-hydroxy acid to improve skin texture.
+Morgan loves this cream from SkinMedica, which contains a combination of alpha hydroxy acid and beta hydroxy acid to improve skin texture.
 She also has this advice for patients to keep breakouts from getting worse: “Avoid oily cosmetics, sunscreens, and hair products, stay away from harsh products and abrasive tools, and do not pick or squeeze blemishes.”

-Best spot-treatment creams for cystic acne
+Best spot-treatment cream for cystic acne

-PCA Acne Cream combines the acne-destroying effects of benzoyl peroxide with lactic acid, “which helps to hydrate skin as well as exfoliate the scaling that sometimes can develop with use of benzoyl peroxide,” according Dr. Brendan Camp, of New York–based MDCS: Medical Dermatology & Cosmetic Surgery.
+PCA Acne Cream combines the acne-destroying effects of benzoyl peroxide with lactic acid, “which helps to hydrate skin as well as exfoliate the scaling that sometimes can develop with use of benzoyl peroxide,” according to Dr. Brendan Camp of New York–based MDCS: Medical Dermatology & Cosmetic Surgery.
 It also contains acne-fighting tea-tree-leaf oil.

-Best spot-treatment patches for cystic acne
+Best less expensive spot-treatment cream for cystic acne

-Best inflammation-reducing ointments for cystic acne
+Best skin-care device for cystic acne

-Best body cleansers for cystic acne
+Best body cleanser for cystic acne

 Best body spray for cystic acne